Approximate Universal Relations among Tidal Parameters for Neutron Star Binaries: Universal Binary Love Relations

 \subsection{$\bar \Lambda$--$\delta \bar \Lambda$ Relation}

 Another way to choose two independent tidal parameters in the gravitational waveform is through the coefficients in the PN expansion of the GW phase.
 For non-spinning compact binaries, finite-size effects enter the GW phase first at $5$PN order relative to the leading-order (Newtonian) term~\cite{flanagan-hinderer-love}, with 1PN corrections to this entering at 6PN order.
-We can then choose the two independent tidal parameters to be the combination of tidal deformabilities that enter first as a coefficient of the 5PN (the chirp tidal deformability $\bar \Lambda$) and the 6PN ($\delta \bar \Lambda$) terms in the phase, namely
+We can then choose the two independent tidal parameters to be the combination of tidal deformabilities that enter first as a coefficient of the 5PN (the chirp tidal deformability $\bar \Lambda$) and the 6PN ($\delta \bar \Lambda$) terms in the phase defined in Eqs.~\eqref{eq:Lambda-def} and~\eqref{eq:delta-Lambda-def}, where